Border Collie insurance

 Border Collies can be fantastic pets, but they’re not low-maintenance.
 They suit active owners who enjoy training, adventure, and having a very clever companion.
 They're not the best choice for first-time dog owners or anyone who prefers a laid-back lifestyle.
 If you can meet their needs, they’ll reward you with unmatched loyalty and joy.

-Are Border Collies good with kids?
+Are Border Collies good with children?

 With the right upbringing and supervision Bordie Collies can be good with children.
-They’re generally gentle and loving, but they can have a tendency to ‘herd’ anything that moves, including kids.
+They’re generally gentle and loving, but they can have a tendency to ‘herd’ anything that moves, including children.
 Early training and socialisation can help keep that instinct in check.

 What do Border Collies look like?